alamgirqazi/blog/muftimenk.md

 <br>

 > Free yourself from the expectations of people & place it in the hands of your Creator.
-You'll see the wold from a different lens.
+You'll see the world from a different lens.
 Peace!

 <br>

 <p class="message">
 Begin your day with prayer, end it with prayer.
 Everything in between will fall into place.
-You'll feel a sense of calm, your heart at ease
+You'll feel a sense of calm, your heart at ease.

 </p>